chaconnewu/awesome-augmented/awesomes/awesome-cpp.md

   <a href="http://www.cocos2d-x.org/">
    Cocos2d-x
   </a>
   - A multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
-[Commercial?]
+[MIT]
  </li>
  <li>
   <a href="http://sourceforge.net/projects/delta3d/">